Knute Rockne: Early life

-Professional career
+Early career

+At Notre Dame

+At Notre Dame, Rockne studied chemistry and graduated in 1914 with a degree in pharmacy.
+He worked as a laboratory assistant to noted polymer chemist Julius Arthur Nieuwland at Notre Dame and helped with the football team, but he rejected further work in chemistry after receiving an offer to coach football.

+As pro football player

-At Notre Dame, Rockne was educated as a chemist and he graduated in 1914 with a degree in pharmacy.
-After graduating, he was the laboratory assistant to noted polymer chemist Julius Arthur Nieuwland at Notre Dame and helped out with the football team, but rejected further work in chemistry after receiving an offer to coach football.
-In 1914, he was recruited by Peggy Parratt to play for the Akron Indians.
-There Parratt had Rockne playing both end and halfback and teamed with him on several successful forward pass plays during their title drive.
-Knute wound up in Massillon, Ohio, in 1915 along with former Notre Dame teammate Dorais to play with the professional Massillon Tigers.
+In 1914, Rockne was recruited by quarterback George "Peggy" Parratt to play for the Akron Indians.
+Rockne played both end and halfback and teamed with Parratt on several successful forward pass plays during their title drive.
+Rockne moved to Massillon, Ohio, in 1915 along with former Notre Dame teammate Dorais to play with the professional Massillon Tigers.
 Rockne and Dorais brought the forward pass to professional football from 1915 to 1917 when they led the Tigers to the championship in 1915.
 Pro Football in the Days of Rockne by Emil Klosinski maintains the worst loss ever suffered by Rockne was in 1917.
-He coached the "South Bend Jolly Fellows Club" when they lost 40–0 to the Toledo Maroons.
+He coached the South Bend Jolly Fellows Club when they lost 40–0 to the Toledo Maroons.

 Notre Dame coach

 While many trace Knute Rockne's debut as a Notre Dame football coach to the war-torn 1918 season, or in 1914 when he became an assistant coach under Jesse Harper, his first position was actually for the Corby and Sorin Hall football teams as a student-athlete in 1912 and 1913.
-These teams represented residence halls on the university grounds that competed against one other in various sports, the most popular of which was football.
+These teams represented residence halls on the university grounds that competed against one another in various sports, the most popular of which was football.
 The term for these competitions is colloquially known as interhall sports.
 Ironically, while Rockne holds the highest winning-percentage of any major college football coach, his overall record in the interhall football league was a paltry 2–5–4 across two seasons.